davidemiceli/chainode/README.md

 - The Storage peers receive the new block and store it.

 ## Requirements
-Chainode is based on:
+Chainode application is based on:
 - Apache Kafka v2.1+ (or equivalent Confluent Kafka v4.1.2+)
+- Couchbase v6+
 - Node.js v10.1+

+Chainode Web Console is based on:
+- Node.js v10.1+
+- Vue.js v2.5.17+
+- Bootstrap v4.1.3+
-- Couchbase v6+
+- Webpack v4.27+

 ## Architecture